This is the largest hydrocarbon-producing basin. Because of our operations, the province of Chubut has become the main producer of this hydrocarbon.

 PAE operates the areas, with a 62.5% participating interest, while YPF has the remaining 37.5%.

-after more than 1.1 billion dollars invested, we achieved a sevenfold increase in gas production within this block.
+with more than 1.1 billion dollars invested, we achieved a sevenfold increase in gas production within this block.

 Here, we operate Acambuco, a block formed by Macueta and San Pedrito gasfields, in conjunction with our partners.